It has been a summer of record-breaking heat and humidity. The hum of your home’s air conditioner may seem like it’s been going nonstop.

-With a month or so of summer remaining, there are some things customers can do to lower their energy usage and hopefully keep their bills manageable:
+There are some things customers can do to lower their energy usage and hopefully keep their bills manageable:

 - Set your thermostat as high as comfortably possible.
 78 degrees is often cited as an optimal temperature.
 When setting your thermostat, a one-degree increase can conservatively save 3 to 5 percent on energy.

 - Keep window shades and blinds closed to block direct sunlight.

 - Schedule a check-up of your cooling equipment with a licensed contractor, if you have not done so this year.

 - Clean or change your system’s air filter monthly to save energy and help prevent system failure.

 - Use ceiling fans to enable you to raise your thermostat about 4 degrees, with no reduction in comfort.